Instagram Sensation Niece Waidhofer Sets Her Page On Fire By Posting A New Bikini Snapshot

 Texan glamour model Niece Waidhofer posts her sultry pictures on Instagram almost everyday.
 And to her fans’ delight, she never fails to disappoint.

-In her latest share, which comprises two pictures, the stunning model could be seen rocking a sexy black bikini, one that enabled her to flaunt her taut stomach and ample cleavage.
-The skimpy bikini bottoms were adorned with some gold chains which allowed the model to make a style statement.
+In her latest share, which is comprised of two pictures, the stunning model could be seen rocking a sexy black bikini that enabled her to flaunt her taut stomach and ample cleavage.
+The skimpy bikini bottoms were adorned with some gold chains, which allowed the model to make a style statement.

 In the first picture, Niece posed while kneeling down in shallow water, looking away from the camera.
 She opted for minimal makeup and wore her hair down.
-In the second picture, she could be seen lying atop her belly and gazing straight into the camera.
-The model accessorized with a cap and also exposed her pert derriere in the snap, a move that sent temperatures soaring.
+In the second picture, she could be seen lying on her stomach and gazing straight into the camera.
+The model accessorized with a cap and exposed her pert derrière in the snap, a move that sent temperatures soaring.

 According to the geotag, the snap was captured in Galveston, an island city on the Gulf Coast of Texas.
-Within less than an hour of going live, the picture has amassed more than 15,000 likes and over 260 comments where fans and followers drooled over the model’s hotness and showered her with numerous compliments.
+Within less than an hour of going live, the picture had amassed more than 15,000 likes and over 260 comments.
+Fans and followers drooled over the model’s hotness and showered her with numerous compliments.

 The picture was a refreshing change for Niece’s fans because she hardly ever posts any outdoor snaps.